 I roll my eyes as I grab a bagel and finish my coffee.
 Glancing at the clock, I notice it’s time to start getting ready for work.

 I go back upstairs to my room and undress.
-Stepping in front of the bathroom mirror, I take in my long, black hair that falls to my waist and big emerald green eyes that stare back at me.
-My eyes travel down to the endless curves that shape my body and I let out a long sigh.
+Stepping in front of the large bathroom mirror, I take in my long, black hair that falls to my waist and big emerald green eyes that stare hollowly back at me.
+My gaze travels down to the endless curves that shape my body, and I let out a long sigh.

-I turn the hot water on and step under the warm spray.
+Turning on the hot water, I step under the warm spray.
 I can’t help but think of my mate as I scrub myself clean.
 My wolf whimpers over the thought of him, of not having him.
 She has been shutting herself off from me more lately, only wanting to come out to roam thinking she can track him down.

 Stepping out of the shower, I towel off quickly and grab a pair of ripped jeans and a black, low cut tank top.
 I throw them on and dry my hair before adding a touch of mascara.